talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 into the world of ops.
 I have done lots of complex things and done them well.
 But never have I doubted my abilities more than when I was interviewing.

 But it's okay.
-Like, you'll get through it, survive.
+I survived, and so will you.
 You'll bomb a couple interviews, make some good impressions.
 You'll learn a lot about yourself in the process.
 You might learn some new stuff about coding.
 You'll meet some weirdos as well as some really awesome people, and at the end, you'll probably make more money in the process.
 So overall, I suppose it's worth the suffering.

-If you are looking for tips on how to survive interviewing mixed in with some fun stories, you've come to the right place!
-Because I am starting a job in about a month and I have got the hot goss.
+If you are looking for tips on how to survive interviewing mixed in with some fun anecdotes, you've come to the right place!
+Because I am starting a job in about a month and I have some stories to share.

 # Make a Plan and Prep
 I'm a planner.
 It is just in my nature.
-To that effect, I started plotting an interview strategy a year ago after things started going south on my team and came up with a rough timeline of when I wanted to have a new job.
-My timeline wasn't exact, which stressed me out, but I quickly learned to get over it because when you're interviewing there are also factors outside of your control (budget cuts, other candidates, useless interview questions, etc.).
+To that effect, I started plotting an interview strategy and timeline a year ago after things started going south on my team.
+That makes me sound like I was two-timing my current team for an entire year, but whatever.
+I needed to know which steps I needed to take in order to reach my goals.

 Especially when you are starting to interview after a few years on the job, I think it's really useful to come up with a general plan of attack.
 Interviewing is, unfortunately, an entirely different skill set.
 You need to remember to talk out loud and communicate your thought process.
 You need to know obscure details about frameworks and be able to articulate them.
-You need to be able to stomach stress and not throw up during onsites.
+You need to be able to stomach stress and not throw up during onsites as you stand, panicking and sweaty, at a whiteboard as your mind blanks.
 Sometimes you even need to know the meal to choose during the lunch interview that will require the least amount of chewing and slurping.
 It's a lot, and you need to practice.

+(Maybe it's easier to always be interviewing?
+I'm sure there are pros and con to that.)

 Working backward from my target new job start date, I estimated how long it would take me to study and network and interview.
-For the most part, each company's process took one month from start to end since there was about a week between each phase of the process and most had three or four steps:
+For the most part, I found that each company's process takes about one month from start to end, since the interview process typically has three or four steps and it takes about a week in between for team's to gather feedback and schedule next steps.

+**The Typical Interview Process**

-1) Recruiter screen in response to referral or application
+1) Recruiter screen in response to referral or application (15-30 min)
-2) Technical phone/video screens with software engineer or manager
+2) One or more technical phone/video screens with software engineer or manager (1 hour each)
-3) Onsite interview
+3) Onsite interview (3-4 hours)

 Knowing that I would probably bomb a couple interviews in the beginning, I set aside time for simultaneous studying and interviews with companies that